kdave/btrfs-progs/Documentation/ch-swapfile.rst

 There are some limitations of the implementation in BTRFS and Linux swap
 subsystem:

-* filesystem - must be only single device
+* filesystem - should be only single device (depending on setup might not work on multiple)
 * filesystem - must have only *single* data profile
 * subvolume - cannot be snapshotted if it contains any active swapfiles
 * swapfile - must be preallocated (i.e. no holes)